Think Outside the Inbox: 6 Email Marketing Ideas That Really Work

 Still, The Same Old Won’t Cut it For Long

 Use email automation software.
 Personalize.
 Optimize for mobile.
 A/B test.
 Segment.
-These are the best practices that email marketers hear time and time again because hey, they really work.
+These are the best ideas for email marketing strategies that marketers hear time and time again because hey, they really work.
 But more people using these tactics means more competition.
 It takes continual effort to stand out from the crowd, so once you’ve nailed the basics, it’s time to try something new.
 Here are a few ideas to get you started.

 1. The email that asks for an opinion